 Visit our dedicated ‘Haunted Mansion Holiday page for more information, photos, and our video ride-through of Haunted Mansion Holiday.

 ‘it’s a small world’ holiday – The classic children of the world attraction is transformed for the holidays, with the substance of the attraction itself receiving a shift to a peace on earth/happy holidays one.
 Everything from the attraction’s title song to large set-piece props in the attraction are changed.
-The most substantial addition inside “it’s a small world” since it debuted in 1997 is a large snowman that was added to the finale room in 2011.
+The most substantial addition inside “it’s a small world” since it debuted in 1997 is a large snowman that was added to the finale room a few years ago.
 This 14-foot tall snowman is made of crystal snowflakes and lit with thousands of lights.

 Visit our dedicated ‘it’s a small world’ holiday page for more information, photos, and our video ride-through of ‘it’s a small world’ holiday.

-Jingle Cruise – This new-for-2013 seasonal storyline of the Jungle Cruise has the premise that the Skippers have grown homesick for the holidays, adding Christmas decorations to the Jungle Cruise queue and boathouse with homemade decorations.
-The Skippers have also added new Christmas jokes to their spiel.
-There’s also a new Christmas radio loop for the queue.
-Expect it to expand even further in 2014.
+Jingle Cruise – This seasonal storyline of the Jungle Cruise has the premise that the Skippers have grown homesick for the holidays, adding Christmas decorations to the Jungle Cruise queue and boathouse with homemade decorations, but with some of the decorations getting lost in the jungle en route.
+For Jingle Cruise, the Skippers have a new set of jokes and there’s also a new Christmas radio loop for the queue.

 This parade has been around since 1994, and it shows.
 The parade is okay, but it does not even begin to compete with Mickey’s Once Upon a Christmastime Parade at Walt Disney World.
 We still recommend seeing it as it is worthwhile, just desperately in need of an update.
 Crowds for this parade can be an issue, especially on weekends.
 Try to see it during the week if you can, and go to the earlier showing (if there is one), which occurs before locals get out of work.